dominiquedevriese/ghc-proposals/proposals/0055-dictionary-applications.rst

 We add a new expression of the form ``e_1 @{e_2 as C τs'}``.
 Note: in the current protype implementation, this is written as ``e1 ((e2))`` and ``e2 ((e2 :: C τs'))``, but this is not intended as a long-term choice.

-Note: is it necessary to require the programmer to explicitly name the type class C?
+Note: the part ``as C τs'`` in the new syntax is optional, as it can usually be inferred from the type of ``e_2``.
+It is only required for disambiguation in cases of multiple type classes with the same name but different type variables.

 Alternatively, we could require the type of `e_2`` to be syntactically of the form ``C.Dict ...`` and require them to use a type annotation if it isn't.
     TODO ascii typing rules?